 This website is constantly developing and contributions

 Background Image: Wall scene from the tomb of Ramesses II (KV 7.)
 From Karl

 The Coffins of Nestanebtishru

 The well-preserved mummy of Nestanebtishru was found in her original double coffin set in end chamber F of DB320 (TRC, Plan 09.)
 Her burial appeared to be undisturbed by thieves, a fact which convinced Reeves that DB320 was her original place of interment.
 (DRN, 189.)
 However, although Nestanebtishru’s mummy and coffins had not been plundered by tomb robbers, the outer coffin is often described as “damaged” because it is very unevenly coated with a tarry black material that obscures most of its inscriptions and decorations.
 (See C.E.S.R.A.S. photo of outer coffin lid below left.)
-The inner coffin and coffin board, to a lesser degree, have also been marred by this black substance.
+The inner coffin and coffin board, to a lesser degree, have also been blackened by this substance.